-Overall hough, you’ll find plain cooked mushrooms a bit of a tough sell for most dogs versus other, more flavoursome varieties.
+Overall hough, you’ll find plain cooked mushrooms a bit of a tough sell for most dogs versus other, more flavorsome varieties.

-You have to stay resilient though, because many of the flavourings we enjoy for mushrooms in our meals can prove problematic, if not outright hazardous, for your dog.
+You have to stay resilient though, because many of the flavorings we enjoy for mushrooms in our meals can prove problematic, if not outright hazardous, for your dog.

 What to do if your dog eats cooked mushrooms